chik0di/world-largest-banks-ETL/README.md

 - While executing the data initialization commands and function calls, maintain appropriate log entries.

-## Initial setup
+<h1 align="center">Initial setup</h1>

 The libraries needed to run the script are as follows:

-- requests - The library used for accessing the information from the URL.
+- requests - used for accessing the information from the URL.

-- bs4 - The library containing the BeautifulSoup function used for webscraping.
+- bs4 - containing the BeautifulSoup function used for webscraping.

-- pandas - The library used for processing the extracted data, storing it to required formats and communicating with the databases.
+- pandas - used for processing the extracted data, storing it to required formats and communicating with the databases.

-- sqlite3 - The library required to create a database server connection.
+- sqlite3 - required to create a database server connection.

-- numpy - The library required for the mathematical rounding operation as required in the objectives.
+- numpy - required for the mathematical rounding operation as required in the objectives.

 - datetime - The library containing the function datetime used for extracting the timestamp for logging purposes.

+<h2 align="right">Assigned By</h2>